Wanna conquer clutter? Grab a FREE 15-minute challenge printable!

 You see, when you get into blogging with zero background, it’s not that easy.
 You wear many hats, such as:

-• Content creator – which requires finding your writing voice
+- Content creator – which requires finding your writing voice

-• Web/tech support – figuring out the backend of your blog
+- Web/tech support – figuring out the backend of your blog

-• Public relations – reaching out to others and responding to comments and inquiries made to your blog
+- Public relations – reaching out to others and responding to comments and inquiries made to your blog

-• Graphic designer – creating eye-catching visuals
+- Graphic designer – creating eye-catching visuals

-And a bunch of other random things because you’ll have to figure out so many new things along the way.
+- And a bunch of other random things because you’ll have to figure out so many new things along the way.

 I got caught up in shiny object syndrome and bought way more courses than I needed to thinking that there was something I was missing in my blogging strategy.
 But really, to succeed in blogging, you need to know these five things:

-1. Create content that people want and getting it in front of them.
+- Create content that people want and getting it in front of them.

-2. Focus on the few things that matter instead of allthethings lest you burn you out and get super frustrated (sometimes to the point that many bloggers quit).
+- Focus on the few things that matter instead of allthethings lest you burn you out and get super frustrated (sometimes to the point that many bloggers quit).

-3. Actually do stuff (no money gets earned by ideas in your dreams, yo).
+- Actually do stuff (no money gets earned by ideas in your dreams, yo).

-4. Work hard, have patience, and keep at it.
+- Work hard, have patience, and keep at it.

-5. Test and tweak to find a system that works for YOU.
+- Test and tweak to find a system that works for YOU.

 Then rinse and repeat.
 And learn more and try other things if you want to.

-Is it just me or does it feel like people might need to sell a kidney to afford blogging courses nowadays?
-At the rate that they’re inflating, blogging will be reserved for the rich kids if you want to get a leg up with a thousand dollar course that forces you to choose between rent or a better future.
+At the rate that courses are inflating, blogging will be reserved for the rich kids if you want to get a leg up with a thousand dollar course that forces you to choose between rent or a better future.

-I’m quite embarrassed to admit that I spent almost $1000 on courses left and right trying to find the “magic secret” to blogging, before I realized that blogging is not hard, it’s just working hard and consistently at it.
+I’m quite embarrassed to admit that I spent almost $1000 on courses left and right trying to find the “magic secret” to blogging, before I realized that blogging is not hard, per se, it’s just working hard and consistently at it.
 Hefty price to learn that lesson.

 Whatever course you buy, you should really invest the time and effort to implement the strategies.
 If something “doesn’t work” try reaching out to the course creator or going through the content again to see what you might have missed and give it a real effort before chasing the new hottest product on the market.
-It’s so easy to get caught up in the marketing tactics, but please understand that blogging is not an overnight success type of deal so really give the ones you own a decent go.

 Your sanity and your wallet will thank you for it.